DEVKING-Kunal/wastewise-nutrition/README.md

 ## Contributing

-We welcome contributions to enhance WasteWise Nutrition.
+We welcome contributions to enhance NutriNet.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: